NitrofMtl/TimeOut/ReadMe.md

 timeout0.timeOut(10000, callback0); //set new timeout time 10 seconde from now timeout0.cancel();//timeOut have been deleted and callback will not append
 ```
-* timeOut_Lock :
+*~~ timeOut_Lock :~~ FUNCTION REMOVED FROM LIBRARY
-You can't overwrite a timeout previously set.
+~~You can't overwrite a timeout previously set.
 It will keep the delay to the first value until it is triggered.
 But it can be deleted.
 Example :